livingbio/DeepMining/README.md

 The **Branin** and **Hartmann 6D** functions are two artificial examples which are standard test instances for optimization processes.
 Their evaluation is fast so there is no need to store their values in the scoring_function folder.
 Note that these functions handle floating point so that can be useful for test purposes as the following examples are made with integers.

 The two real examples contained in the repository are the **Sentiment Analysis problem** for IMDB reviews (cf. [Kaggle's competition](https://www.kaggle.com/c/word2vec-nlp-tutorial)) in folder Test/Bags_of_Popcorn, and the **Handwritten digits** one from the MNIST database (cf. [Kaggle's competition](https://www.kaggle.com/c/digit-recognizer)) in folder Test/MNIST.
 In order to quickly test the optimization process, a lot of off-line computations have already been done and stored in the folders *Test/ProblemName/scoring_function*.
-This way, the scrip run_experiments makes it easy to run fast experiments by querying those files, instead of really building the pipeline for each parameter test.
+This way, the script run_experiments makes it easy to run fast experiments by querying those files, instead of really building the pipeline for each parameter test.

 ![Fig1](Figures/SmartSampling_example.png?raw=true)